Pavankumar876232/schemasync/README.md

 Email: pavanbabunaik631@gmail.com
 ⭐ Conclusion

-SchemaSync simplifies database schema evolution by combining automation + AI intelligence + user tracking, making database migrations safer, faster, and more reliable.
+SchemaSync simplifies database schema evolution by combining automation, AI intelligence, and user tracking, making migrations safer, faster, and more reliable.

 ⭐ If you like this project, give it a star!